All Episodes

 Cool.

-Well, here, I tell you what, let me let me make you a deal.
+Let me make you a deal.

-Uh my son is 14 and my daughter's twelve.
+My son is 14 and my daughter's 12.

-Okay, I want to send you the audio version.
+I want to send you the audio version.

-Snerdley doesn't send things, it's beneath him now.
+Snerdley doesn't send things.

 I can't thank you enough.

-Um but that that's cool.
+But that's cool.

-And here you go, folks.
+Here you go, folks.

-He just see this is I mentioned this in the previous hour.
+He just, see, this is, I mentioned this in the previous hour.

-The the people that are losing their plans now are individual policies, people that are not getting their health insurance as an employee benefit.
+The people that are losing their plans now are individual policies, people that are not getting their health insurance as an employee benefit.

 They're actually buying it themselves.